Columbus police spokesman indicted on child porn charges | WHIZ News

-COLUMBUS, Ohio (AP) — Authorities say a spokesman for the Columbus police department has been charged with sending and receiving videos and images of young children having sex with adults.
+COLUMBUS, Ohio (AP) — Authorities say a former Columbus police spokesman has been charged with sending and receiving videos and images on his cellphone of children having sex with adults.

 Franklin County Prosecutor Ron O’Brien says 51-year-old Sgt.
 Dean Worthington was indicted Wednesday on one count of illegal use of a minor in nudity-oriented material or performance and three counts of pandering sexually-oriented matter involving a minor.